senocular/senocular.github.com/articles/js_implementing_for_loops.md

 This creates a closure inside the loop that the `setTimeout()` will then call at a later time after the loop is complete.

-The only thing that changes in the implementations is how `forBody` is defined.
-It now looks like this:
+The only thing that changes in the previous implementations is how `forBody()` is defined.
+With the `setTimeout()` and closure, it would now look like this:

 ```javascript
 const forBody = () => {